Javus80/TLH-Toolkit/README.md

 Specificaly "The Last Hero"
 Fully made with vibe coding

-You can use the .py file with python: winget install Python.Python.3.11
+You can use the .py file with python
+> winget install Python.Python.3.11

-Pillow dependancy:
+Pillow dependancy
-pip install Pillow
+> pip install Pillow

 Or use the .exe file in the release